Best Climate Prediction Markets 2026: Reviewing Platforms for Climate-Related Events

 | Daily temperature | In our experience, this is where most climate event contracts with higher trading volume are located, largely because they focus on daily conditions.
 You have options, such as the highest temperature in Miami today. |

-The best three prediction markets that offer climate event contracts
+The best prediction markets that offer climate event contracts

 Kalshi, Polymarket, and Robinhood are the top three platforms where climate prediction is allowed.
-Below are more details of these prediction markets:
+Below are more details of these prediction markets, and some others you may want to check out:

 Kalshi – Climate event contracts every day